ado387/elementor-post-taxonomy-select-control/README.md

 # Post & Taxonomy Select Controls
-Contains custom Elementor controls that allow selection of any post type or taxonomies.
+Contains custom Elementor controls that allow selection of any post types or taxonomies.

+Uses ajax to fetch specified post types / taxonomies (declared in `args` parameter when adding control to element).
+Backend functions fetch posts / taxonomies from database using WordPress' native `WP_Query()` and `get_terms()` which are very flexible, customizable and accurate.

+Since dropdown uses select2.js library response is structured as per their specification.
+Planned addition is to allow grouping of posts inside of dropdown view by their category, as defined in their documentation ((link)[https://github.com/ado387/elementor-post-taxonomy-select-control]).

 ## File info: